Firebirds Announce 2025 Opening Day Fan Fest

 Fans are encouraged to secure $20 parking by purchasing in advance through the ParkWhiz app.
 Parking rates will increase on the day of the game.

-- Tampa Bay Lightning Assign Eight Players to Syracuse Crunch - Syracuse Crunch
+- Goaltender Callum Tung Reassigned to ECHL's Bloomington Bison - Hartford Wolf Pack

-- Anaheim Ducks Assign Washe, Moore to San Diego - San Diego Gulls
+- Anaheim Ducks Assign Ville Husso to San Diego - San Diego Gulls

-- Comets Announce Updated Roster Ahead of Opening Weekend - Utica Comets
+- Blues Sign G Georgii Romanov to 1-Year, 2-Way Contract - Springfield Thunderbirds

 - Firebirds Announce 2025 Opening Day Fan Fest - Coachella Valley Firebirds

-- Rangers Assign Brett Berard to Hartford Wolf Pack - Hartford Wolf Pack

-- Detroit Assigns Justin Holl to Grand Rapids - Grand Rapids Griffins
+- Griffins to Host Manitoba for Home-Opening Weekend - Grand Rapids Griffins

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.